Timdenders/Colonization-Conquerors/Weekly Reports/2023_10_25_Weekly_Report.md

 - Design, delegate, and begin implementation of random weather events.

 #### **Progress:**
-- Congregated for a 27 minute meeting to disscuss the project's progression and future plans.
+- Congregated for a 27 minute meeting to discuss the project's progression and future plans.

 #### **Plans:**
--
+- Complete isolated mechanics of individual game objects.
+  - Isolated mechanics refers to mechanics specific to each object.
+Other mechanics, such as weather events damaging objects, will be added after the weather event's implementation.
+- Design, delegate, and begin implementation of random weather events.

 #
 ### Individual Contributions: